IVF Clinics Perth & Western Australia 2026: Costs & Clinic Comparison

 Some WA patients consider travelling to Melbourne for IVF at Number 1 Fertility.
 The comparison:

-The saving per cycle is $1,500-4,000.
-Over 3 cycles, this could mean $5,000-12,000 saved.
+Any saving depends on the current clinic quote, Medicare eligibility, medicines, anaesthetist fees, storage and whether monitoring can be coordinated locally.
 The significant downside is the 4-hour flight, time away from work and home, and the logistical challenge of timing egg collection around interstate travel.

 Full cost example: IVF in Perth